course-details-portlet

 Further on evaluation

 The assessment in the course consists of two parts.
+Written school exam counts 50%.
 The assignment is one or more group-based project assignment, that together counts 50%.
-Written school exam counts 50%
+Further information will be given at the start of the semester.

-For improving the grade, the opportunity is given to improve the individual partial assessment.
+In the event of improvement of grades and not passes, the opportunity is given to take the individual partial assessment.

 Course materials